Have we got the Basics right in Aged care Catering?

 In my opinion, it all starts with one biggest question.
 Have you employed a chef or an admin person / manager in the kitchen?
 I see chefs focusing so much on the paperwork (I am not including food safety records in this category), struggling to keep up tight budgets, reporting finances, attending meetings & conducting too many training sessions too often.
 In some facilities, I never see a chef near the stove or oven.
 This must be resolved with priority if any provider needs to achieve a decent standard in catering.

 Mostly all aged care do a survey on catering with residents and families.
 How about doing a survey with the actual catering staff regarding catering?
 How about allowing them to have a say in how the service can be improved or what needs to be done to address their concerns.
-One may argue that this is why they organise meetings on regular basis but everyone may not be comfortable putting their suggestions forward in front of so many other people or the limited time may not allow to actually focus on individual suggestions / concerns.
-I have witnessed that many staff members are aware of the issues and do know a way out but lack an opportunity to take it to the higher management.
+One may argue that this is why they organise meetings on regular basis but everyone may not be comfortable putting their suggestions forward in front of so many other people or the limited time may not allow them to actually focus on individual suggestions / concerns.
+I have witnessed that many staff members are aware of the issues and do know a way out but lack an opportunity to take it to the higher management or don’t feel like they are able to speak up or be heard.
 I have also witnessed that sometimes staff are just not aware of the real meaning of “Dining Room Service”.